What your Child will Learn...

 - The importance of having permission and acknowledging when online content has been downloaded

 We aim for our children to gain valuable life skills that will be useful to them now and in later life, setting them up for their future as responsible citizens.
-Our E-safety curriculum is linked closely to our SMSC curriculum.
-The children consider how the British Values are linked to all E-safety learning.
+Our online safety curriculum is linked closely to our PSHE curriculum.
+The children consider how the British Values are linked to online safety learning.

 Ask your child about...